drug-design/course/docs/chapters/molecular-similarity.md

 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-QSAR (Quantitative Structure Activity Relationship) is an example of an application of the similarity principle with the use of molecular descriptors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/qsar-3d-qsar-dd5dca9b'><i class='fa fa-play' aria-hidden='true'></i></button>QSAR (Quantitative Structure Activity Relationship) is an example of an application of the similarity principle with the use of molecular descriptors.
 The method is designed to formulate the relationship between structure and activity in terms of a mathematical model.
 For this purpose, often regression models are employed.
 One of the best-known methods in this area is called 3D-QSAR.
 This method makes it possible to compare 3D molecular forces ("fields") produced in the vicinity of different compounds to find correlations between biological activities and fields.
 This method has been widely employed.
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[Quantitative Structure Activity Relationship]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.